Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Complexity of Generalized Reed-Solomon Codes

+Disappointingly, no polynomial-time algorithm has been so far known to solve this promise problem NPIP.
+Apparent similarity exists between this problem and the GRS-codes (see, \eg Roth \cite{Rot06}) and, in the following proposition, this similarity helps us solve the NPIP using suitable quantum list decoders for the GRS-codes if such list decoders are actually built.

-\begin{proposition} If the generalized Reed-Solomon codes are quantum list decodable with arbitrary bias and confidence $2/3$, then there exists a quantum algorithm that solves the NPIP with probability at least $2/3$. \end{proposition}
+\begin{proposition} If, for any bias parameter $\varepsilon(n)$, there exists a quantum list-decoder for any $\mathrm{GRS}^{(n,k+1,q)}$-code with bias $\varepsilon(n)$ and confidence $2/3$, then there exists a quantum algorithm that solves the NPIP with probability at least $2/3$. \end{proposition}